 Material.
 Kombucha should be brewed in glass or porcelain.
-Ceramic, plastic, crystal, and metal are problematic and generally should not be used.
+Avoid ceramic, plastic, crystal, and metal.
 Click here for more information on choosing the best material for your brewing vessel.

 Spigot.
 A continuous brew container should have a spigot located near the bottom of the container so kombucha can be drawn off without disturbing the contents at the top of the container.
-Do not use a container with a spigot that has metal on the inside of the container!
-Metal in contact with the scoby is detrimental.
-Be sure to test the container and spigot thoroughly for leaks prior to filling it with the kombucha mixture.
+Do not use a container with a spigot that has metal on the inside of the container.

 Cover.
 A cover serves two purposes.
 It should allow the gases created during the fermentation process to escape while keeping out transient yeast and bacteria as well as pests such as fruit flies and ants.
-If the container has its own cover, determine that the lid is not airtight so the gases can escape properly.
-If the container does not have a built-in cover, use a tight-weave towel, paper towel, coffee filter, etc. to cover the top.
-We also recommend securing the cover with a tight rubber band to prevent infestation by fruit flies and ants.
+If the container does not have a built-in cover, use a tight-weave cloth or coffee filter, secured with a rubber band.

 Prepare the Kombucha Mixture.
-Prepare the sugared tea mixture just as you would when creating a typical batch of kombucha.
-(Click here for ingredients, ratios, and instructions.)
-Be sure to adhere to proper ratios even when making a larger batch.
-Once the sugared tea is completely cooled and the starter tea or vinegar has been added, pour the mixture into the continuous brewing system and add the scoby.
+Prepare the sweet tea mixture according to this chart of ingredients, ratios, and instructions.
+Once the sweet tea is completely cooled and the starter tea or vinegar has been added, pour the mixture into the Continuous-brew container and add the scoby.
 Do not overfill the container.
-Only 80% of the vessel should be filled with liquid to allow space for the mother scoby, development of the new scoby, circulation of gases, etc. Please note: normal-size scobys can be used to brew these larger batches.
-No need to use a larger-than-normal scoby for this project.
+Only 80% of the vessel should be filled with liquid to allow space for the mother scoby, development of the new scoby, and circulation of gases.

 Ferment the Kombucha.
-Allow the kombucha to ferment for the desired period of time (Click here for more information on kombucha fermentation periods.)
+Ferment the kombucha for the desired period of time (Click here for more information on kombucha fermentation periods.)

 Harvesting the Kombucha.
-Once the taste profile is desirable, remove the portion of the kombucha you wish to consume for the week and bottle the kombucha.
-Be sure to leave at least 20% of the kombucha in the vessel to act as starter tea for the next batch.
+Once the kombucha has fermented, remove the portion of the kombucha you wish to consume for the week and bottle the kombucha.
+Leave at least 20% of the kombucha in the vessel to act as starter tea for the next batch.

 Feeding the Brewing System.
-Prepare new sugared tea using the normal ratios.
-Allow the sugared tea to cool thoroughly then slowly pour the solution into the top of the brew system.
-No need to mix.
-This feeds the system for the week.
-Be sure to only fill the container to 80% capacity.
+Prepare new sweet tea using the normal ratios.
+Allow the tea to cool thoroughly, then slowly pour the solution into the top of the brew system to feed the system for the week.
+Again, only fill the container to 80% capacity.

 Timing Harvesting and Feeding.
-If desired, harvesting and feeding can be done every 3 to 14 days.
-We suggest weekly as that is the method used by most people.
-If you wish to draw off kombucha to drink daily but only feed the mixture weekly, be aware that kombucha drawn off at the beginning of the week is likely to have a higher sugar content than kombucha drawn off later in the week (further away from when sugared tea was last added).
+Harvesting and feeding can be done every 3 to 14 days.
+We suggest weekly, to maintain a regular routine.
+If you wish to draw off kombucha to drink daily but only feed the mixture weekly, be aware that kombucha drawn off at the beginning of the week is likely to be sweeter than kombucha drawn off later in the week.

 The Large Scoby.
-One side effect of the continuous brewing system is the development of very large scobys as the scoby will generally cover the entire surface area of the liquid.
+One side effect of the continuous brewing system is the development of very large scobys.
 The primary issue with large scobys is that after some time they grow very thick and take up valuable space in the container.
-While a giant scoby can be a fun thing to show off and possibly make a great prop for Halloween, you may want to reduce its size to allow more efficient fermenting.
-A very large scoby can be cut up using a non-metal utensil, and pieces distributed to friends for making their own kombucha.
+Reduce its size periodically, to allow more efficient fermenting.
+A very large scoby can be torn or cut up using a non-metal utensil, and pieces distributed to friends for making their own kombucha.
 Or, check out our list of ideas for using extra scobys.